robbert-vdh/yabridge/README.md

 # yabridge

-Yet Another way to use Windows VST2 plugins in Linux VST hosts.
+Yet Another way to use Windows VST2 plugins in Linux VST hosts, including an optional bitbridge to run 32-bit Windows plugins in 64-bit Linux hosts.
 This project aims to be as transparent as possible to achieve the best possible plugin compatibility while also being easy to debug and maintain.

 ## TODOs